 Music arose independently in virtually every human population on earth.
 This is a strong indication that it fulfilled an evolutionary function- that it has afforded human beings a survival advantage.
-I propose that the fitness advantage that music afforded our ancestors (and continues to afford human beings today) is twofold.
+I believe that at least part of the fitness advantage that music afforded our ancestors (and I would argue continues to afford human beings today) stems from two important benefits.

 Firstly, it has acted as a tool for community and team-building.
 A shared rhythm is a shared bond- and tribes that were bonded, emotionally connected, and ready to share and sacrifice together were almost certainly more likely to survive.

 No other activity so seamlessly combines emotion with intellect the way music does.

 Secondly, I believe music offers human beings a way to express and process their emotions.
 Human beings evolved from instinctual, intuitive creatures to cognitive, self-reflecting beings in an incredibly short span of time.
-We, as modern humans can attest to the internal friction that is generated when the cognitive, social and cultural software running in our pre-frontal lobes comes into conflict with the needs and affects of the more primitive structures in our brain.
+We, as modern humans can attest to the internal friction that is generated when the cognitive, social and cultural software running in our recently evolved, pre-frontal lobes comes into conflict with the needs and affects of the more primitive structures in our brain.
 If not given a productive outlet, the inevitable emotional distress that arises within our own mind can have a very detrimental effect on our psyche.
 One might speculate that unchecked, this same inner strife would have given rise to interpersonal conflict that could have destabilized the intricate social order on which the survival of early human beings depended.